Shakeskeyboarde/wurk/packages/werk/README_CUSTOM_COMMANDS.md

 - Based on [cross-spawn](https://www.npmjs.com/package/cross-spawn), so spawning should be fairly consistent on Windows, Mac, and Linux.
 - Adds `node_modules/.bin` directories to the environment `PATH`, so locally installed binaries can be executed.

-**NOTE:** Using this helper is optional.
+**Note:** Using this helper is optional.
 However, please consider piping output from alternatively spawned processes to `log.stdout` and `log.stderr`.

 ```ts
 const spawnPromise = spawn('git', ['status', '--porcelain'], {